tom-lord/temp/_posts/2017-12-11-10-More-New-Features-In-Ruby-2.5.md

 Keeping up with the new unicode standard, [released in June 2017](http://blog.unicode.org/2017/06/announcing-unicode-standard-version-100.html), Ruby 2.5 has been updated to support the new characters.

-There new characters include a [Bitcoin symbol](https://www.unicode.org/charts/PDF/Unicode-10.0/U100-20A0.pdf) and a [56 new emojis](http://www.unicode.org/emoji/charts/emoji-released.html)!
+The new characters include a [Bitcoin symbol](https://www.unicode.org/charts/PDF/Unicode-10.0/U100-20A0.pdf) and a [56 new emojis](http://www.unicode.org/emoji/charts/emoji-released.html)!

 <p align="center"><img src="https://imgs.xkcd.com/comics/vomiting_emoji_2x.png"></p>